YoanEnchev/News-API/README.md

 * Edit the `.env` file and place your credentials.

 * Run ```docker-compose up```.
-First time running will take a few minutes of setup. when it's you should see the following messag in the terminal: `Finished building.
+First time running will take a few minutes of setup.
+When it's you should see the following message in the terminal: `Finished building.
 Server is up.`

 # Start